|2014 AFF Champion: Thailand|

 ST: Paulino Alcántara (Philippines)

-Born in the Philippines of a half-Spanish, half-Filipino, he made his debut for Barcelona at the age of 15 and remains the youngest player to play or score for the club.
-He also scored 100 goals in 69 matches, making him the club's highest goalscorer He was selected for the Philippine national football team in 1917 and represented his country at the Far Eastern Championship Games.
+Born in the Philippines of a half-Spanish, half-Filipino, Paulino Alcántara made his debut for Barcelona FC in Spain at the age of 15 and remains the youngest player to play or score for the club.
+He also scored 100 goals in 69 matches, making him the club's highest goalscorer.
+He was selected for the Philippine national football team in 1917 and represented his country at the Far Eastern Championship Games.
 In 1921. he was selected to play for Spain. he scored 6 goals in 5 games for Spain.